• Skip to primary navigation

 How to Bring Medications to France

-You can bring medication for personal use into France, but there are limits on the quantities allowed.
-Generally, you may carry up to a three-month supply of medication.
-If you need more than that, you may be asked to provide a doctor’s prescription to justify the quantity.
+Generally, you may carry up to a three-month supply.
+If you need more, you might be asked to provide a doctor’s prescription to justify the quantity.

 For narcotic or psychotropic substances, the limit is stricter: you can only bring a one-month supply, and you must carry a prescription or medical certificate.

 Many basic medications, such as aspirin or ibuprofen, are widely available over the counter in France.
-However, some medicines that are available without a prescription in other countries, such as certain cold or flu remedies, may require a prescription in France.
-If you rely on specific prescription medicines or have preferred over-the-counter products, it’s best to bring them with you.
+However, some medicines that are sold without a prescription in other countries, such as certain cold or flu remedies, may require a prescription in France.

 How to Access Medical Care as a Visitor in France

 If you are a citizen of an EU or EEA country, you can access public healthcare in France at a reduced cost with a European Health Insurance Card (EHIC).
-Visitors from outside the EU will need private health coverage or must pay the full cost of treatment.

 Exterior view of the Ambroise Paré Hospital, Boulogne-Billancourt, France, where tourists can receive care using travel insurance for France